ilovesoup/homework_template/README.md

 This is a homework.
 It's a expression evaluator.
 Users provide expression with row data to evaluate.
-The expression includes a) column reference to a column in a row b) A constant value c) binary operations include Minus and Plus
+The expression includes

+1. column reference to a column in a row
+2. A constant value
+3. binary operations include Minus and Plus

 All value and expressions only have two types: double and int.
 When calculate arithmetic operations, data type are always promoted to larger type.
 That is, if double plus / minus integer, result will be double; if integer plus integer, result will be integer (no need for promotion).
 No NULL value in input data.